 - they are easy to prepare and you can vary the flavor with spices and seasonings

-- you can eat pumpkin seeds on the go so I always have some in the car or at my desk for a healthy snack
+- you can eat them on the go so I always have some in the car for a road trip or at my desk for a healthy snack

-- pumpkin seeds make a good low carb substitution for crunchy snacks like pretzels or chips
+- they make a good low carb substitution for crunchy snacks like pretzels or chips

 Are pumpkin seeds keto?

-Yes pumpkin seeds are good on a keto diet.
-They are high in fiber, low in carbs and are also full of antioxidants, iron, zinc, magnesium, etc.
+Yes unshelled pumpkin seeds are good on a keto diet.
+They are high in fiber, high in protein, low in carbs and are also an excellent source of antioxidants, iron, zinc, magnesium, etc.

-The nutritional information for 1/4 cup of pumpkin seeds with shell on is:
+The nutritional information for ¼ cup ofseeds with shell on is:

 120 cals/ 5g fat/ 3g carbs/ 1.99g fiber/ 8g protein = 1.01g net carbs (source)